bassmanitram/actions-for-nautilus/configurator/help.md

 context menu item

 ### Creating a Command Action
-You create a command action in the same way you create a menu action -
+You create a command action in the same way you create a menu action:

 * click on the **+ Action** button at the top of the left-most column of the configurator
   tool: